NajdAlbahly/News-Article-Classifier-Bi-LSTM-GloVe-/README.md

 ## Project Overview

 The goal is to build a deep learning model capable of understanding short news texts and classifying them accurately.
-We utilized the **AG News dataset**, a well-known benchmark in NLP tasks involving news classification.
+I utilized the **AG News dataset**, a well-known benchmark in NLP tasks involving news classification.

 Automatically categorize news content into one of the following:
 - World